• Skip to primary navigation

 Mixing the gluten-free flour mix into the muffin batter.

 Add the flour mixture to the batter and mix until combined.
-Then fold in the blueberries.
-Fill muffin cups about 3/4th full.
-And bake at 350° for 30 minutes or until golden brown and a toothpick test comes out clean.
+Then, fold in the blueberries.
+Fill the muffin cups about 3/4ths full.
+Bake at 350° for 30 minutes or until golden brown and a toothpick test comes out clean.

 Gluten-free blueberry muffins cooling in a muffin pan for 5 minutes after coming out of the oven.